 First place winners in each category, plus the Bristol Bay Choice, will receive booth space at the Seafood Expo North America in Boston and entry into their national new product competition, the Seafood Excellence Awards, plus airfare to and from the show provided by Alaska Air Cargo another major Symphony sponsor.

 The event’s Seattle Open House, following judging, is scheduled for Nov.
-17, at a time and location still to be announced.
-The awards ceremony is set for Juneau in February, with special guests including members of the Alaska Legislature.
+17, at a time and location still to be announced, and the awards ceremony, will be held in Juneau in February, with special guests including the Alaska Legislature.

 The deadline for entries is Oct.
 4. The call for product form is online at https://www.afdf.org/wp-content/uploads/ASOS-CFP-2022-FINAL.pdf

 Major sponsors for the 2021-22 competition, in addition to Alaska Air Cargo and the BBRSDA, include the Alaska Seafood Marketing Institute, Lineage Logistics, Trident Seafoods Marine Stewardship Council, Northwest Fisheries Association, At-Sea Processors Association and United Fishermen of Alaska.